Transport in Kochi: Kochi Metro Rail

 A rapid transit system, intended to considerably ease congestion was opened to public on 17 June 2017 by Narendra Modi, the Prime Minister of India.
 As of May 2025, 25 stations from Aluva to Thrippunithara Terminal are active.
 The first phase serves a distance of 28 km with a total of 25 stations.
 The first phase was set up at an estimated cost of INR5181 crore (US$790 million).
 It has also been decided that A INR135 crore (US$21 million) flyover was also built at Edappally by DMRC will build an to ease the traffic congestion.

-The 11.2-km Phase-II will be from Jawaharlal Nehru Stadium at Kaloor to Infopark via Kakkanad at an estimated cost of Rs.
+The 11.2-km Phase-II will be from Jawaharlal Nehru Stadium (Kochi) at Kaloor to Infopark via Kakkanad at an estimated cost of Rs.
 2,017.46 crore.